Lady Charlotte Elliot

-Lady Charlotte Elliot (22 July 1839 – 15 January 1880), born Charlotte Carnegie, was a Scottish poet born on 22 July 1839 in the parish of Farnell, Angus (possibly at Kinnaird Castle).
+Lady Charlotte Elliot (22 July 1839 – 15 January 1880), born Charlotte Carnegie, was a Scottish poet born on 22 July 1839 in the parish of Farnell, Angus.
 Despair and abandonment are prominent in her three volumes.

 Early life

 She was a daughter of Sir James Carnegie, 5th Baronet (1799–1849) and Charlotte Lysons.
 Her maternal grandfather was Reverend Daniel Lysons.
 Charlotte was thus a younger sister to James Carnegie, 9th Earl of Southesk.
 In 1855, Charlotte was raised to the social rank of an earl's daughter by royal warrant, which granting her the courtesy title of Lady.

 Poetry

 A few years after the death of her first husband, she published her first volume of poetry, Stella, and other poems (1867), under the pseudonym "Florenz".
 The eponymous poem in the collection, "Stella", is set in the Italian Peninsula and features the doomed love of Count Marone and Stella.
 He is a man seeking Italian unification, she a daughter of the Neapolitan aristocracy, which is resisting this cause.
 Her early death causes her lover to seek the perils of the battlefield in an attempt to distract his mind.
 The subject matter is similar to Maud (1855) by Alfred, Lord Tennyson.
 Other poems in the collection seem to be focused on themes of "intense and painful experience".
 Examples are "Desolate", concerning the emotions of a person abandoned by a lover, and "The Prayer of the Penitent", dealing with experience of shame before God).

 A decade after her second marriage, Charlotte published her second volume of poetry, Medusa, and other poems (1878), under her married name and dedicated to Frederick.
 The eponymous poem "Medusa" features the Medusa of Classical mythology, with whom it sympathises, noting the experiences of "days of despair" and "unspeakable woe" from the time of her transformation to her death at the hands of Perseus.
 The other poems in the collections are melancholic tales "on time, love and death".

 A third volume of her poetry, Mary Magdalene and other poems (1880), was published posthumously.
 As she had requested, only fifty copies were printed.